malcolmhutchinson/archaeography/README.md

 Experiments with archaeological data.

+PLEASE NOTE: This project is now abandoned.

+I no longer have any involvement in archaeology, and I am not a member of the New Zealand Archaelogical Association.

-The archaeography project is an experimental model of the [NZ Archaeological Association's](http://nzarchaeology.org) (NZAA) Site Recording Scheme (SRS).
+The archaeography project was an experimental model of the [NZ Archaeological Association's](http://nzarchaeology.org) (NZAA) Site Recording Scheme (SRS).
+The project was active from 2012 until 2016, and was abandoned sometime in 2017.
+This comment was added 2021-11-14.

+---

 It is an engineering prototype, the purpose of which is to provide understanding of the problems involved with handling large volumes of information describing archaeological sites.